-In 2022 a total of 28 baseline, 12 beach topographic, three pre-breaching, three breaching, and three post-breaching surveys were conducted (Appendix A).
-One baseline survey also functioned as one of the post-breaching surveys and another also functioned as one of the pre-breaching surveys.
+In 2023 a total of 22 baseline, nine monthly beach topographic, three pre-breaching, three breaching, three post-breaching, and four beach crest elevation surveys were conducted (Appendix A).
+One beach topographic survey also functioned as one of the pre-breaching surveys.